wingchunkf/elastic-ui-build/README.md

 This is a mock UI built in React to display JSON data.
-In the future, I would like to display only one cluster's data at a time.
-I would also like to add buttons or arrows to allow users to click through data for all 150 clusters.

 My tools:
 node v8.9.1